Generalized Spherical Neural Operators: Green's Function Formulation: Conclusion

 \section{Conclusion}

 We have introduced a rigorous theoretical framework for spherical neural operators, grounded in the formulation of \textbf{designable Green's function} on the sphere, and extended to the spherical harmonic domain.
-This framework establishes the foundation for our proposed \textbf{Green's Function Formulation}, which enabled the principled incorporation of complex constraints on spherical operator learning.
-Building on this framework, we design an absolute and relative position-dependent Green's function, yielding a novel spherical learning method that captures complex physical constraints for asymmetric conditions and localized phenomena.
-The proposed formulation leads to \ourmodel, designed to handle a broader range of real-world scenarios.
+This framework is used to design different spherical operators and enables the principled incorporation of complex system constraint on spherical operator learning.
+Building on this framework, we design an absolute and relative position-dependent Green's function, yielding a novel spherical operator solution beyond existing equivariant operator solution to capture complex physical constraints for asymmetric conditions and position-dependent phenomena.
+The proposed Green's function leads to \ourmodel, designed to handle a broader range of real-world scenarios by the flexible balance between equivariance and invariance while retaining spherical geometry and grid invariance.
 Further, we design a multi-scale architecture, \ournetwork, incorporating geometrically adaptive up-and-down sampling to enhance interactions across resolutions on the sphere.
-Both theoretical derivation and extensive experiments consistently demonstrate the superiority of our approaches over other state-of-the-art methods.
+Both theoretical analysis and extensive experiments on multiple spherical scenarios consistently demonstrate the superiority of our approaches over many state-of-the-art methods.
+This work establishes a unified, system-level perspective for designing spherical operator through designable Green’s functions, suggesting further designs for the development of spherical modeling.